My Approach to Coaching

-When covid-19 restrictions allow, I can also support face-to-face sessions in the Monmouthshire (South Wales) area (extending across the Wye Valley and Forest of Dean to Herefordshire and Gloucestershire as well).
+When covid-19 restrictions allow, I can also support face-to-face sessions in the Wye Valley and Forest of Dean area, extending across Monmouthshire (South Wales), Herefordshire and Gloucestershire.

 With the ongoing Covid-19 pandemic, all face-to-face coaching sessions will be ‘socially-distanced’ and ideally outside.
-For example, we can meet in my garden (Tintern, South Wales), if the weather allows, or for a gentle walking session somewhere locally in the great outdoors.
-Whilst walking may impact on our ability to build rapport in the same way as a traditional face-to-face coaching session (2 chairs and a box of tissues), there is evidence that suggests being in the natural environment and movement can improve thinking and learning, helping to support the coaching process.
+For example, we can meet in a garden or park or for a gentle walking session somewhere locally in the great outdoors.
+Whilst walking may impact on our ability to build rapport in the same way as a traditional face-to-face session, there is evidence that suggests being in the natural environment and movement can improve thinking and learning, helping to support the coaching process.

 I usually recommend we spend 90 minutes to 2 hours for the first session to give us enough time to establish a rapport and begin to explore your goals.
 The first session can often be less structured than other sessions whilst we try to identify your priorities and narrow down your professional goals.